itssamuelrowe/zen-website/content/conditional-statements/_index.md

 By far, jump statements are the simplest control statements.
 As the name suggests, they allow your program to jump from one location to another location.
-Given their simplicity, they don’t get their own chapter.
+Given their simplicity, they don't get their own chapter.
 However, we explain them in detail whenever their usage is required or when a concept is closely associated with them.